-This report is made solely to the Association's Board Members, as a body.
-Our audit work has been undertaken so that we might state to the Association's Board Members, as a body, those matters which we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association's Board Members, as a body, for our audit work, for this report or for the opinion we have formed.
+This report is made solely to the Association's Board members, as a body.
+Our audit work has been undertaken so that we might state to the Association's Board member, as a body, those matters which we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and its Board member, as a body, for our audit work, for this report or for the opinion we have formed.